GabrieliusGintalas/CPSC335-Algorithms/Project1/README.txt

 ./run.sh

 - This should compile the code and ask for user input similar to this:
+Note: if you have issues with permissions just simply type "chmod +x ./run.sh" and try to run it again

 Compiling...
 Compilation successful.
 Running the program...